Cnasboll/server-driven-ui-flutter/herodex_3000/README.md

 # HeroDex 3000

-A Flutter application for tracking superheroes and villains, built as a showcase for **SHQL™** (a general-purpose, imperative scripting language) and **Server-Driven UI** (SDUI) architecture.
-The entire UI — screens, reusable widget templates, dialogs, and the login flow — is defined in YAML files and rendered at runtime, with business logic written in SHQL™ scripts.
-Dart is only used for the framework interpreter and genuine third-party library boundaries (e.g. `CachedNetworkImage`, `FlutterMap`).
+A superhero tracking app written entirely in **YAML** and **SHQL™** — not Dart.

+Every screen, every dialog, every reusable widget is a YAML template.
+All business logic — filtering, searching, statistics, dynamic widget tree generation — is SHQL™.
+Flutter is the rendering engine underneath, but the application itself is written in a language layer above it.
+Dart appears only in the framework interpreter (`server_driven_ui/`, `shql/`) and at the boundary with third-party native libraries (`CachedNetworkImage`, `FlutterMap`).

 ## Architecture

-### Server-Driven UI (SDUI)
+### YAML + SHQL™

-All UI is defined in YAML — both full screens and reusable widget templates.
-At runtime the `YamlUiEngine` resolves SHQL™ expressions in the YAML, and the `WidgetRegistry` maps type names to Flutter widgets.
+The UI is defined in YAML — both full screens and reusable widget templates.
+Business logic is defined in SHQL™ scripts.
+At runtime the `YamlUiEngine` resolves `shql:` expressions embedded in the YAML, and the `WidgetRegistry` maps type names to Flutter widgets.
 Widget templates are composable: a screen YAML references a template by type name and passes props that are substituted at build time.
 This means the UI can be updated without recompiling the app.

 **Screens** (`assets/screens/`):
 ```